Ian Freer (British Army officer): Military career

-Freer was educated at George Watson's College, Edinburgh, then attended Royal Military Academy Sandhurst.
+Freer was educated at George Watson's College, Edinburgh, then attended the Royal Military Academy Sandhurst.
 He was commissioned into the Staffordshire Regiment in 1961.
-He was appointed Chief of British Mission to Soviet Forces in Europe in 1989 and then served as Commander Land Forces in Northern Ireland from 1991 to 1994 during the troubles.
+He was appointed Chief of British Mission to Soviet Forces in Europe in 1989 and then served as Commander Land Forces in Northern Ireland from 1991 to 1994 during The Troubles.
 He went on to be General Officer Commanding Wales and Western District in 1994 and General Officer Commanding 5th Division in 1995 before retiring in 1996.

-He was also given the colonelcy of the Staffordshire Regiment from 1990 to 1995.
+Freer was appointed colonel of the Staffordshire Regiment from 1990 to 1995.

-On his retirement in 1996 he settled in Melbourne, Australia, and became chairman of Ocean Software.
+On his retirement in 1996 Freer settled in Melbourne, Australia, and became chairman of Ocean Software.